efrainc/data_structures/README.md

     on top by pushing a value to it and you can remove a node from the top by popping which also returns the node.

+Hg_parenthetics
+    paranthetics is a function that accepts a unicode string (text) as input and returns one of these three possible values:

+    Return 1 if the string is "open" (there are open parens that are not closed) Return 0 if the string is "balanced" (there are an equal number of open and closed parentheses in the string) Return -1 if the string is "broken" (a closing parens has not been proceeded by one that opens) Open and closed parens must match, so "))((" would be considered "broken"

 Resources:
     None